Steamed branzino with tamarind shito glaze

 2. Stuff & Rest

-Stuff the cavity with scallions, lemongrass, and sliced ginger.
+Stuff the cavity with scallions, lemongrass, sliced lemons and sliced ginger.

-Optional: Place the fish in the fridge and let it rest for 1–2 hours to allow the flavors to settle in.
+Optional but recommended: let the fish rest in the fridge for 1–2 hours to allow everything to settle and absorb.

 3. Make the Shito Glaze